-The Associate Regional Counsel confers and negotiates with regard to important management, legal and policy questions which are of considerable consequence or importance to the Agency.
-The Associate Regional Counsel also responds to inquiries from local entities undertaking activities with federal assistance.
-He or she works in close harmony with program managers, providing legal advice to assist them in making determinations by advising them of the legal effects of alternative courses of action.
-The Associate Regional Counsel also tries cases before courts and administrative bodies.
+The incumbent, with assistance from the Regional Counsel, the Associate Regional Counsel, or higher graded attorney, confers and negotiates with regard to important legal and policy questions which are of consequence or importance to the Agency.
+The incumbent, with supervisory assistance as necessary, also responds to inquiries from local entities undertaking activities with federal assistance.
+He or she works closely with program clients, providing legal advice to assist them in making determinations by advising them of the legal effects of alternative courses of action.